julianbaker/audiusKit/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 A modern Swift package for integrating Audius music content into your iOS, macOS, tvOS, or watchOS app.

-AudiusKit provides a type-safe, async/await-based read-only API for accessing and streaming public Audius tracks, user profiles, and playlists.
+**AudiusKit is a 3rd party, community-maintained library.** It provides a type-safe, async/await-based read-only API for accessing and streaming public Audius tracks, user profiles, and playlists.

 ---